juanernestog/Assesment2/README.md

 `node --version`

-Should you encouter an error see node download and isntallation: https://nodejs.org/en/download/
+Should you encouter an error see node download and installation: https://nodejs.org/en/download/

 Developed on node version is v16.4.0

-Run this command to intall all dependencies
+Run this command to install all dependencies
 `npm install`

 For a deployment you would want to run